MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/imapiprogress-getmin.md

 Initialize the minimum value to 1.
 Service providers can reset this value by calling the **IMAPIProgress::SetLimits** method.
 For more information about how to implement **GetMin** and the other [IMAPIProgress](imapiprogressiunknown.md) methods, see [Implementing a Progress Indicator](implementing-a-progress-indicator.md).

-For more information about how and when to make calls to a progress object, see [How to: Display a Progress Indicator](how-to-display-a-progress-indicator.md).
+For more information about how and when to make calls to a progress object, see [Display a Progress Indicator](how-to-display-a-progress-indicator.md).

 ## MFCMAPI Reference